gregsmi/cpg-deploy/azure/README.md

 Obtain tenant and subscription GUIDs.

-_Note: replace `<deployment subscription>` with the name of the subscription in which you wish to deploy infrastructure, surrounded by double quotes._
+> _Note: replace `<deployment subscription>` below with the name of the subscription in which you wish to deploy infrastructure, surrounded by double quotes._

 ```bash
 az login --use-device-code